 Interesting Facts About Petra

 Petra is an ancient city carved out of sandstone cliffs located in southern Jordan, near the border with Saudi Arabia.
 It is a UNESCO World Heritage Site and named one of the 7 Wonders of the World.
 The city was established by the Nabateans in the 4th century BCE as a trading hub and a center for cultural exchange between the East and West.
 The city has faced various conquerors such as the Romans and the Byzantines throughout its history.
 After the large earthquake in 363 CE many structures were destroyed and Petra gradually lost its importance.
-Petra was largely forgotten and inhabited only by desert nomads, Bedouins, until it was rediscovered by the Swiss explorer Johann Burckhardt in 1812.
-After that it became a major tourist attraction visited by millions of people from around the globe.
+Petra was largely forgotten and inhabited only by desert nomads, the Bedouins until it was rediscovered by the Swiss explorer Johann Burckhardt in 1812.
+After that, it became a major tourist attraction visited by millions of people from around the globe.